 2. Powders and Sweeteners

-If you're using any type of protein powder, boosters like maca or cacao powder, or a sweetener like agave or honey, add it immediately after the liquid base.
+If you're using any type of protein powder, boosters like maca or cacao powder, or a sweetener like dates, agave, or honey, add it immediately after the liquid base.
 It's important that these ingredients are well-blended, and in the cases of any powders, totally dissolved in the smoothie.

 Protein powder can make smoothies especially thick and creamy.
 But when added to the blender last, they might not get completely dissolved, leaving an unpleasant powdery or chalky texture.